 - The timing of the light and moisture exposure

 There are predefined cycles that can be used when doing ASTM G154 testing.
 You will find these cycles in table X2.1 of the test method.

 Other related test methods

 As an alternative to Fluorescent light exposure, one should consider ASTM G155 which uses a different light source.
-For more information about alternative techniques you can also review the following links: Accelerated Weathering.
+For more information about alternative techniques we invite you to read more about Accelerated Weathering.